JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 Since certain weapon sizes provide more combat skill transfer than others, it is intend for the narrator to allow rebalancing skill point investments as to not waste skill levels as long as all previously know skills maintain they're skill level.

 For example, a character has just been given 1 skill point to spend and has a level 3 in Small Blade.
 They wish to invest their skill point into the Medium Sword skill to try a new magic sword they found.
 Since they have a 3 in Small Blade already, by the Weapon Combat Skill Transfer rules they have a level 2 in Medium Sword.
 If they were to invest their skill point into Medium Sword to bring it to level 3, they are technically wasting skill points as had they from the start only invested the 3 skill points from Small Blade into Medium sword, with the addition of the unspent skill point, they'd have a level 4 in Medium sword, which would also give them a level 3 in Small Blade.
 Instead of wasting skill points, they can take the 3 skill points from Small Blade and the 1 unspent skill point and spend it on bring Medium sword to level 4.
 Since having a level 4 in Medium Sword gives a level 3 in Small Blade, nothing has changed in Small Blade.

-## Combat Roll

-Combat rolls are Dice Pools that represent a character's effectiveness in combat, generally with a specific weapon.

-- +Base Dice (varies with Base Dice Tier, defaults to 3d6)
-- +/- 1d6 per Weapon Skill
-- +/- 1d6 per STR, RFX, or INT if Governing Attribute of Combat Skill
-- +/- Weapon Dice Pool Mods (Hand Crossbow, Medium Spear, etc...)
-- +/- Ammo Dice Pool Mods (Arrow, Bomb Arrow, etc...)

-### Example 1:

-Javk Wick the rogue has a Medium Pierce Melee (+0) (One-handed), Medium Pierce Melee (+0) (Dual-wielded) dual-wielded with a dagger.
-He has level 2 in Medium Sword and level 1 in Small Blade.
-He has Level 1 RFX.

-- +3d6 (Base Dice)
-- +2d6 (Level 2 Medium Sword Skill)
-- +1d6 (Level 1 RFX)
-- +1d6 (Medium Pierce Melee (+0) (One-handed), Medium Pierce Melee (+0) (Dual-wielded) One Handed)
-- +1d6 (Dagger Dual-Wielded)

-Based on the dice above, Javk uses his sword and dagger for thrusting rolls 8d6.

-### Example 2:

-Javk Wick the rogue has a Light Crossbow and Light Bolt - Standards.
-He has a weapon skill of level 1 with the Crossbow Skill.
-He has level 1 in RFX.

-- +3d6 (Base Dice)
-- +1d6 (Level 1 Crossbow Skill)
-- +1d6 (Level 1 RFX)
-- +2d6 (Light Crossbow Two-Handed)
-- +0d6 (Light Bolt - Standard)

-Based on the dice above, Javk using his Light Crossbow has a 7d6.

 ## Dodge Roll